-The best piece of advice you will ever receive and should always follow is to get a pre-approval from your lender before you set your heart on a particular property or even start house hunting.
+The best piece of advice you will ever receive and should always follow is to use conditional and pre-approvals from a lender to best aid your home loan application and property purchase.

 Knowing in advance how much you can borrow helps you twofold.
 You can save a lot of time, narrowing down your house search to areas and properties within your budget.
 You can also work out how much your loan repayments will be weekly, fortnightly or monthly to ensure that you’re not stretching your budget and compromising on having a comfortable lifestyle.

-You can apply online for a loan pre-approval by filling in all your details, including your assets and liabilities.
-You will get an initial pre-approval, also called a conditional approval because it’s dependant on you providing all the requested documents.
+You can apply online for a loan pre-approval or conditional approval by filling in all your details, including your assets and liabilities.
 This is an initial assessment only and to fast track your application it’s best to submit the relevant documents required to get an unconditional approval.

 The good news is that most of the supporting documentation required for the pre-approval application is the same for the full application.
 Because you’ve done all the paperwork up front, it saves you time.

-A pre-approval is valid for 90 days from issue.
-The lender will also need to accept the property you’re buying.
+Both conditional approvals and pre-approvals are valid for 90 days from issue.
+For pre-approvals, the lender will also need to accept the property you’re buying.
 To reduce the risk of them rejecting the property, email your lending specialist the link to the property listing in advance.